5 Best Corded Jigsaws – Reviews & Buyer’s Guide 2024

 4. Hitachi CJ90VST Jigsaw

-Onto the saw itself.
 The CJ90VST has four orbital settings, a speed lock for fatigue-free cutting, and a tool-free blade changing system.
 So far, so good, but the first feature that truly shines is the built-in dust-blower, which does wonders for clearing debris out of your cutting path.
-While it doesn’t have a laser guide, its attached metal guide is perfectly calibrated — you won’t have any trouble cutting straight.
+While it doesn’t have a laser guide, its attached metal guide is perfectly calibrated, and you won’t have any trouble cutting straight.

-It might seem entitled to complain about a saw you can get for such a good price, but there are a few drawbacks that keep the CJ90VST from being the best corded jigsaw for the money.
-The no-tool blade changer requires a huge amount of pressure to use, and the cutting capacity is middling, at only 3½ inches.
+It might seem entitled to complain about a saw you can get for such a good price, but a few drawbacks keep the CJ90VST from being the best corded jigsaw for the money.
+The no-tool blade changer requires a vast amount of pressure to use, and the cutting capacity is middling, at only 3½ inches.
 It’s also restricted to T-shank blades only.

 5. BLACK+DECKER BDEJS600C Smart Select Jigsaw

-Rounding out the list, we’ve got the insanely cheap Black+Decker SmartSelect, a nimble corded jigsaw that’s ideal for plywood.
-For pocket change compared to some of our other picks, you can get not only the jigsaw but also a 24-pack of blades.
+Rounding out the list, we have the insanely cheap Black+Decker SmartSelect, which is a nimble corded jigsaw that’s ideal for plywood.
+For pocket change compared to some of our other picks, you can get the jigsaw and a 24-pack of blades.

-The specs on the saw itself are about what you’d expect for a tool this small.
-The SmartSelect has a 5-amp motor that reaches 3,000 RPM unloaded, though it’s a lot lower when the blade meets the wood.
+The specs on the saw are about what you’d expect for a tool this small.
+The SmartSelect has a 5-amp motor that reaches 3,000 RPM unloaded, but it’s much lower when the blade meets the wood.
 It also boasts a 45-degree bevel range.

-Weighing in at only 4.6 pounds, it’s a breeze to carry to job sites and maneuver through materials.
-The comfortable grip really helps.
-The quick blade release is exactly as helpful as advertised, and the blade speed adjustment dial is easy to read and use.
+Since the Black and Decker jigsaw weighs only 4.6 pounds, carrying it to job sites and maneuvering through materials is a breeze.
+The comfortable grip helps.
+The quick blade release is as helpful as advertised, and the blade speed adjustment dial is easy to read and use.

 So why is Black+Decker only sitting at #5?
 One word: safety.
 This saw has an alarming tendency to throw its blades.
-It’s also got no trigger safety, and the trigger is right where you’re likely to put your index finger — which sharply increases the chance that you’ll activate the blade with your other hand in the way.
+It doesn’t have a trigger safety, and the trigger is right where you’re likely to put your index finger, which increases the chance that you’ll activate the blade with your other hand in the way.

 Buyer’s Guide: How to Pick the Best Corded Jigsaw For Your Needs

-Not all jigsaws are made the same.
-Every project comes with different requirements.
-When shopping for a new corded jigsaw, start by making sure you know what you’ll be using it for.
+Not all jigsaws are made the same, and every project comes with different requirements.
+When shopping for a new corded jigsaw, ensure you know what you’ll be using it for.

 It’s possible you don’t know your exact requirements yet.
-Maybe you take on a wide variety of jobs, or maybe you’re a newbie just getting started in the DIY hobby.
-If that describes you, don’t despair – our handy buyer’s guide can still help you make sure you get the best-quality jigsaw in exchange for your hard-earned cash.
+Maybe you take on various jobs, or maybe you’re a newbie just getting started in the DIY hobby.
+If that describes you, don’t despair; our handy buyer’s guide can still help you find the best-quality jigsaw in exchange for your hard-earned cash.

-We’ll keep it simple: don’t buy any corded jigsaw until you can answer the following questions in at least a little detail.
+We’ll keep it simple; don’t buy a corded jigsaw until you answer the following questions.

 What kind of blade do you need?